zaxhutchinson/leylines/README.md

 Our present and future goals are to refine the path prediction algorithm that isolates deviations from the norm, and to cross-reference that with contextual data and/or destination prediction.
 What we hope to achieve is something that keeps an updated picture of a person or object's normal movements in context to its environment and schedule through manually or automatically created tags.

+-- TO-DO List --

+These are things lacking from the project that are basic concerns and will be added before the project is expanded.
+In no particular order unless mentioned.

+* Encryption: Top of the list.
+* Expand client status display
+* Expand server side interface.
+A real interactive program would be nice.
+Maybe in ncurses.
+*

 -- Version History --

 v0.01: Infrastructure and proof of concept.